qiime2/docs/source/tutorials/align-phylo.rst

       --verbose

-.. tip:: RAxML Run Time.
+.. tip:: **Optimizing RAxML Run Time.**
   You may gave noticed that we've added the flag ``--p-raxml-version`` to both RAxML methods.
 Here, we are providing a means to simply access versions of RAxML that have optimized vector instructions for various modern x86 processor architectures.
-Paraphrased from the RAxML manual and help documentation:
-1. Most recent processors will support SSE3 vector instructions (i.e. will likely support the faster AVX2 vector instructions).
-2. These instructions will substantially accelerate the likelihood and parsimony computations.
-SSE3 versions will run approximately 40% faster than the standard version.
+Paraphrased from the RAxML manual and help documentation: Firstly, most recent processors will support SSE3 vector instructions (i.e. will likely support the faster AVX2 vector instructions).
+Secondly, these instructions will substantially accelerate the likelihood and parsimony computations.
+In general, SSE3 versions will run approximately 40% faster than the standard version.
 The AVX2 version will run 10-30% faster than the SSE3 version.

-.. tip:: Larger sequence alignments.
- 1. Make use of multiple cores / threads as outlined earlier.
-Keep in mind that using more cores / threads is `not necessarily always better`_.
-Additionally, the RAxML manual suggests 1 core per ~500 DNA alignment patterns.
-This is usually visible on screen, when the ``--verbose`` option is used.
- 2. Try using a rate category (CAT model; via ``--p-substitution-model``), which results in equally good trees as the GAMMA models and is approximately 4 times faster.
+Additionally, keep in mind that using more cores / threads is `not necessarily better`_.
+The RAxML manual suggests using 1 core per ~500 DNA alignment patterns.
+Alignment pattern information is usually visible on screen, when the ``--verbose`` option is used.
+Additionally, try using a rate category (CAT model; via ``--p-substitution-model``), which results in equally good trees as the GAMMA models and is approximately 4 times faster.
 See the `CAT paper`_.
 The CAT approximation is also Ideal for alignments containing `10,000 or more taxa`_, and is very much similar the `CAT-like model of FastTree2`_.

 iqtree